My name is Ken Hayden.

-Autoctovino®'s objective, with this platform, is to globally promote:
+Autoctovino®'s primary objective, with this platform, is to globally promote:

-• Obscure indigenous grape varietals seldom found outside of their country of origin
+• Rare indigenous grape varietals seldom found outside of their country of origin

-• Wineries that grow and bottle wines using obscure indigenous varietals, primarily as mono-varietals.
+• Wineries that grow and bottle wines using rare indigenous varietals, primarily as mono-varietals.

 • Importers that market these wineries’ products in their respective markets.